 - In order to support custom interface naming, containerlab had to control the assignment of interface MAC addresses [DONE]

-- Ignite needed to be extended to support multiple interfaces and stitch them with tc redirect [PR in progress]
+- Ignite needed to be extended to support multiple interfaces and stitch them with tc redirect [PR is merged]

 - A new

-igniteruntime needs to be added to containerlab [WIP]
+igniteruntime needs to be added to containerlab [DONE]

 One obvious question could be – is any of this worth the effort?
 Personally, I had learned so much in the process that my ROI has made it well worth it.
 For others, I have tried to summarise some of the main reasons why anyone would use containerised Firecracker VMs vs traditional qemu-based VMs in the table below:

 |Feature||Legacy VMs||Ignite VMs|